-1265 External permitting from regulatory agencies is not anticipated for this management action.
+External permitting from regulatory agencies is not anticipated for this management action.

-1267 The initial inventory and potential feasible projects would be identified within the first two years 1268 of GSP implementation.
-For identified projects, funding would be pursued to allow 1269 implementation within the first five years of GSP implementation
+The initial inventory and potentially feasible projects would be identified within the first two years of GSP implementation.
+For identified projects, funding would be pursued to allow implementation within the first five years of GSP implementation

-- 1271 Implementation of this project type includes the following elements to be conducted. - Determine role of the GSAs versus other agencies, local organizations, and NGOs. - Development of education and outreach programs in collaboration with local organizations. - 1275 Exploration of program structure. - 1276 Contracting options. - Exploration and securing of funding source(s). - 1278 Identification of areas and options for easements or other contractual instruments. - 1279 Monitoring data collected in this voluntary managed land repurposing program include, but are 1280 not limited to: - Total acreage and timing of land repurposing. - 1282 Location of parcels with land repurposing. - Assessment of the effective decrease in evapotranspiration (consumptive water use) and applied water use. - Description of the alternative management on repurposed land with: - 1286 O Quantification and timeline of surface water dedications to instream flow 1287 specified in the easement. - Quantification and timeline of groundwater pumping curtailments, including water year type or similar rule to be applied and specified in the easement. - Annual Water Master certification of easement implementation, as appropriate.
+Implementation of this project type includes the following elements to be conducted.

+- Determine role of the GSAs versus other agencies, local organizations, and NGOs. - Development of education and outreach programs in collaboration with local organizations. - Exploration of program structure. - Contracting options. - Exploration and securing of funding source(s). - Identification of areas and options for easements or other contractual instruments.

+Monitoring data collected in this voluntary managed land repurposing program include, but are not limited to:

+- Total acreage and timing of land repurposing. - Location of parcels with land repurposing. - Assessment of the effective decrease in evapotranspiration (consumptive water use) and applied water use. - Description of the alternative management on repurposed land with: - Quantification and timeline of surface water dedications to instream flow specified in the easement. - Quantification and timeline of groundwater pumping, including water year type or similar rule to be applied and specified in the easement. - Annual Water Master certification of easement implementation, as appropriate.